Roald87/TcOpen/docs/Conventions.md

 ### GVLs, PRGs and Parameters lists

 Generally, global scope should be avoided where possible.
 GVLs, PRGs and Parameter lists must specify ```{attribute 'qualified_only'}``` to ensure access is fully scoped in the code.
 [Beckhoff Infosys Doc here](https://infosys.beckhoff.com/english.php?content=../content/1033/tc3_plc_intro/9007201784510091.html&id=8098035924341237087).

 GVLs, PRGs must not be accessible from outside the library and must use access modifier ```INTERNAL```.
 Setting / modifying GVL variables should be done through static helpers or functions.

 ### Constants

 Where magic numbers are required for low level domain specific operation, these should be managed in the highest level block that makes sense without breaking an abstraction layer.
-I.e. Do not add ```SiemensTempSensorModBusStatusWordRegister : WORD:= 3;``` to a GVL of constants.
+I.e. do not add ```SiemensTempSensorModBusStatusWordRegister : WORD:= 3;``` to a GVL of constants.
 Add this to the appropriate class that handles that device.

 Where sizing of types may change depending on the use of the library, a [Parameter List](https://infosys.beckhoff.com/english.php?content=../content/1033/tc3_plc_intro/18014401980319499.html&id=6895410617442004539) is preferred.
 This allows the library to be design-time condfigured without modification of the library.
 Keep the parameterlist as tightly scoped as possible, and as close (in the solution hierarchy) as possible.

 i.e.

 ```Pascal
 // DrivesParams is a Parameter List, as array size needs to be flexible
 drives : ARRAY[1..DrivesParams.NumberOfDrives] OF FB_Drive;